any-docs/css/content/guides/text/wrapping_breaking_text/index.md

 {{EmbedLiveSample("inline-overflow")}}

 CSS will display overflow in this way, because doing something else could cause data loss.
 In CSS data loss means that some of your content vanishes.
-So the initial value of {{cssxref("overflow")}} is `visible`, and we can see the overflowing text.
+So the initial value of `overflow` is `visible`, and we can see the overflowing text.
 It is generally better to be able to see overflow, even if it is messy.
 If things were to disappear or be cropped as would happen if `overflow` was set to `hidden` you might not spot it when previewing your site.
 Messy overflow is at least noticeable, and in the worst case, your visitor will be able to see and read the content even if it looks a bit strange.

 In this next example, you can see what happens if `overflow` is set to `hidden`.